marko-knoebl/slides/sections/python-data-science-3-machine-learning/23-preparing-data-en.md

 ## Categories as data

-input or output data may categorical data - e.g. country, occupation, measuring method
+input or output data may be categorical data - e.g. country, occupation, measuring method

 example input data: